 - believe it is important to protect your children from the harm of an adversarial divorce

 - see the need to disclose full and accurate information about financial issues

 - place a high value on personal responsibility in resolving conflict

 - are able to focus on constructive solutions for the entire family

-- want to preserve a respectful working relationship after the process is over
+- want to create and preserve a respectful relationship with your partner after the divorce is over

 How does it work?

 - You retain control.
 Though you each have a lawyer, you and your spouse primarily are responsible for shaping the terms of the settlement as the key members of the team.

 - You gain support.
 You develop the settlement cooperatively with your spouse while benefiting from your attorney’s experience and problem-solving skills.

 You can focus on settlement.
 Removing the threat of litigation reduces anxiety and fear, thereby helping you focus on finding positive solutions.

 - You get more from your resources.
 The collaborative process usually is less costly and time-consuming than litigation.
 When you reach an agreement, it can be finalized within a shorter time frame.
 The resolution is not delayed months waiting for a court date.
 In fact, you can obtain a divorce usually within two months of signing an agreement.

 - You negotiate a better settlement.
 Every family is unique and deserves unique solutions to the issues raised in a separation and divorce.
 The collaborative process allows you to “think outside the box” and to fashion more creative results than those that would be issued by a judge after a contested court proceeding.

 - You create the framework for a better tomorrow.
 There is no pain-free way to end a marriage, but by reducing stress, working in a climate of cooperation, and treating each other with respect, you and your spouse are creating an environment in which you and your children can thrive moving forward.